VS-21: Late 1940s

 The squadron was established as VT-41 at Naval Air Station Seattle, Washington (USA), under the command of LT.
 Joseph P. Keigher, with the General Motors-built TBM-1, TBM-1C, and TBM-3 Avenger torpedo bomber as part of CVEG-41.
 Commander Air Force Pacific Fleet had designated the squadron upon formation as having anti-submarine warfare as its primary mission.

 On 15 November 1946, as part of a service-wide reorganization, VT-41 was redesignated VA-1E, while CVEG-41 was simultaneously redesignated CVEG-1.
 The group, which consisted of VA-1E and fighter squadron VF-1E, was assigned on 4 December 1946, on the Badoeng Strait.
 VA-1E was identified by the tail code "BS" (call sign "Beef Steak").
-In 1947-1948, VA-1E conducted regular ASW exercises aboard Badoeng Strait between the U.S. West Coast and the Western Pacific.
+In 1947–1948, VA-1E conducted regular ASW exercises aboard Badoeng Strait between the U.S. West Coast and the Western Pacific.
 The squadron saw extensive service in ASW trials and tactics development aboard Badoeng Strait.

 When the US Navy turned back to the designation system used before November 1946, both CVEG-1 squadrons VA-1E and VF-1E were merged into Composite Squadron 21 (VC-21) on 1 September 1948, creating one of six new anti-submarine squadrons.

 1950s

 VC-21 was redesignated VS-21 (Air Anti-Submarine Squadron 21) on 23 April 1950.
 The squadron became the first US Navy ASW Squadron to depart from the US on a deployment in response to the Korean War on 4 July that year on board the USS Sicily CVE-118.
 During the cruise, they were responsible for the evacuation of wounded US Marine service members from Koto-ri Airfield during the Battle of Chosin Reservoir.

-On 3 December, the squadron transferred during the deployment to the USS Bairoko CVE-115, moving from the TBM-3E to the TBM-3S ASW aircraft before returning back to on 16 February 1951.
-Another Korean War deployment with the Bairoko took place between 3 February to 8 May 1953.
+On 3 December, the squadron transferred during the deployment to the USS Bairoko CVE-115, moving from the TBM-3E to the TBM-3S ASW aircraft before returning on 16 February 1951.
+Another Korean War deployment with the Bairoko took place between 3 February and 8 May 1953.
 This was VS-21's first deployment the Grumman AF-2S/2W Guardian.
 In December 1954, VS-21 began to operate the Grumman S2F-1 Tracker.
-In 1955, the squadron began to display the red lighting bolt on their engine and later tailfins of their aircraft.
+In 1955, the squadron began to display the red lightning bolt on their engine and later tailfins of their aircraft.
 The following year, the squadron made deployment to the West Pacific and Indian Ocean on board the USS Princeton CV-37, becoming the first Pacific Fleet VS squadron to win the Battle E award.
 This was followed by deployment in 1958 on board the Philippine Sea and in late 1959 to early 1960 on the Kearsarge, both of these with addition of the S2F-2 variant for the first time.